 Much more common than overt lying is impression management – i.e., shaping your public self-presentation so that the other person likes you, or to avoid conflict or disapproval.
 Sometimes this is deliberate, but usually it is an automatic, overlearned, unconscious habit.

 Men also have special limitations on what they can express, which women do not.
 As we all know, men are much more socially constrained in expressing “weak” or vulnerable feelings such as deep sadness, shame, insecurity, great stress, or fear.
-Contrary to what women and therapists have claimed for decades, the truth is that when men screw up the courage to become emotionally vulnerable, it hardly ever goes well for them (unless it is done under special circumstances such as death of a loved one).
-Thousands of men testify that doing this almost always results in the woman losing sexual attraction or respect, and sometimes using the disclosure against them later.
+Contrary to what women and therapists have claimed for decades, the truth is that when men gather the courage to become emotionally vulnerable, it hardly ever goes well for them (unless it is done under special circumstances such as the death of a loved one).
+Thousands of men testify that doing this almost always results in the woman losing sexual attraction or respect and/or using the disclosure against them later.
 I’ve experienced some of this myself.

 Clearly, if you cannot express your feelings in a relationship, then you cannot be yourself in that relationship.
 You are at best a half-self.

-In addition, LTRs involve restrictions in thought and opinion as well.
-Most men understand what ideas and opinions they should not share with women.
-I also have observed that many couples evidence what I like to call “couplethink” (a play on “groupthink”).
-Because of the desire to maintain harmony in the relationship, each member of the couple’s opinions gradually conform to each other’s views over time.
-I know several married men whose opinions do not stray outside a rather well-defined box.
-It’s almost as if there is an electric fence that they can’t go beyond, because to do so would destabilize the relationship.
-This, too, represents a loss of authenticity, and a very serious one.
+In addition, LTRs involve restrictions in thought and opinion.
+Most men are understandably concerned that if they share certain ideas or opinions with women, the women will get upset and retaliate in some way (e.g., withdrawal, shame, guilt, blame).
+In addition, many couples demonstrate what I like to call “couplethink.”
+Because of their mutual desire to maintain harmony, both partners gradually conform their opinions to a couple-consensus viewpoint over time.
+I think this happens unconsciously, for the most part.
+I am thinking of several married men I know whose opinions do not seem to stray outside a well-defined box.
+There is an electric fence they dare not step beyond, even in their mind, because to do so would threaten to destabilize the relationship.
+This is a loss of authenticity as well, and a serious one.

-Did you know, by the way, that failure of authenticity is the #1 regret of the dying?
-That is according to Bonnie Ware, in her book, Regrets of the Dying.
-They say, “I wish I’d had the courage to live a life true to myself, not the life others expected of me.”
+Did you know, by the way, that the #1 regret of the dying (per Bonnie Ware in Regrets of the Dying) is failure of authenticity?
+The dying say, “I wish I’d had the courage to live a life true to myself, not the life others expected of me.”
 The #3 regret isn’t far off, either: “I wish I’d had the courage to express my feelings.”

 Simplicity, Peace, and Quiet